vinhtrann/jekyllresume/README.md

 #### Clone the repository
  3. Open a terminal
+       - Windows and MacOS both come with a terminal pre-installed
        - Command prompt for windows, and the Terminal app on MacOS
  4. Navigate to the directory where you want the repository saved
        - Directory navigation is platform dependent